 No wonder this enchanting land has a place called the Giant’s Causeway.
 Located on the coast of County Atrim, the causeway is a natural wonder and UNESCO World Heritage site.

-The Causeway is a strange site, looking more like a puzzle or a massive piece of modern art rather than something naturally made, but the approximately 40,000 interlocking, hexagonal basalt columns were formed almost 60 million years ago as a result of volcanic activity.
+The Causeway is a strange site, looking more like a puzzle or a massive piece of modern art rather than something naturally made.
+But the approximately 40,000 interlocking, hexagonal basalt columns were formed almost 60 million years ago as a result of volcanic activity.
 Legends tell a different story, one about two feuding giants in which one built the causeway to reach the Scottish Isles but the path was ripped up by the rival giant.

 I visited during the summer but the coastal breeze was still fresh.
-Any other time of year, or for those who aren’t acclimatised to cool whether will need a bit of warming up after exploring.
+Any other time of year, or for those who aren’t acclimatised to cool weather will need a bit of warming up after exploring.
 As mentioned above, the Nook sits at the top of the causeway near the bus stop and serves up a variety of British fare.

 What else is nearby?

-The bus to the causeway also stops by Carrick-a-Rede Rope Bridge, and crossing this seems to be a feat only for the brave.
+The bus to the Giant’s Causeway also stops by Carrick-a-Rede Rope Bridge, and crossing this seems to be a feat only for the brave.
 The bridge is suspended approximately 100 feet above sea level.
 It forms part of the coastal walk of the area, which is popular for its beautiful scenery and chances to spot local wildlife.

 If you are headed to the causeway by public transport, you should be aware that many of the services are seasonal and you’ll have a much easier and shorter journey during peak tourist times.
 Just make sure to check the last bus back to your starting point, you don’t want to get stuck here overnight!

-From Derry: I caught the train from Derry’s main station to Colraine and it was a gorgeous ride watching the coast roll by.
+I caught the train from Derry’s main station to Colraine and it was a gorgeous ride watching the coast roll by.
 Once in Colraine, a bus (172 toward Ballycastle) run to the top of the causeway.

-From Belfast: Bus services run fairly regularly during peak season and take about an hour and a half.
+Bus services run fairly regularly during peak season and take about an hour and a half.
 You can also take the train to Colraine and get the 172.

 Giant’s Causeway’s website has some more detailed information about how to get there.